 It is normally SO difficult to buy gifts for men, let alone make them a gift that they’ll actually enjoy and use…but I think these are winners in that department!
 And actually, I like them so much that I want to make a set for myself.
 They’d make great gifts for anyone who likes more rustic elements…or even terrific wedding or shower favors!
 The most time consuming part was designing and cutting the stencils – the painting and top coat was really quick and easy!
 And even if you don’t have a Silhouette to design and cut the stencils yourself, you could easily purchase a reusable monogram stencil from a craft store.

 So, be sure to file away this idea until Father’s Day, or even Christmas, for the men in your life!

-Looking for more great gift ideas for the men in your life?
-Check out this gift guide I put together for dads!
+And if you’re looking for more great gift ideas for the men in your life (aren’t they always SO hard to buy for??), you’ll definitely want to check out this gift guide I put together for dads.
 Click here for the full list.